A customs officer in a gray uniform inspects a black suitcase while a man in a gray hoodie watches.

 3. Behavioural indicators

-Inspection officers observe traveller behaviour during primary clearance.
-The indicator framework is similar to the one used by European border police: sweating, repeated bag adjustments, inconsistent answers, mismatched cabin and hold baggage, very recent travel from a high-risk origin, or visible signs of intoxication or withdrawal.
+Inspection officers watch how travellers behave during primary clearance.
+The set of signs is much like the one European border police use.
+It includes sweating, moving a bag again and again, answers that do not match, cabin and hold bags that do not fit together, very recent travel from a high-risk origin, or clear signs of intoxication or withdrawal.

 4. Origin-country and itinerary flags

-Some inbound itineraries carry a flag at the time the boarding pass is scanned.
-The flag is generated by airline data exchanged with customs ahead of the flight and reflects routing through transit points associated with controlled-substance movement, very short stays, or prior watchlist entries.
-The traveller is unaware of the flag until the referral happens.
+Some inbound routes carry a flag when the boarding pass is scanned.
+Airline data shared with customs before the flight creates the flag.
+It reflects routing through transit points linked to drug movement, very short stays, or earlier watchlist entries.
+The traveller does not know about the flag until the referral happens.

-Based on Dubai Police annual statements relayed by the WAM Emirates News Agency, the great majority of arrivals are not referred to secondary in any given month.
+Dubai Police annual statements, relayed by the WAM Emirates News Agency, show that the great majority of arrivals are not sent to a second check in any given month.

 The step-by-step procedure of a secondary inspection